GemCopeland/personal-website/src/pages/home.md

 I am an interdependent digital designer and researcher.

-I am currently working on [Common Knowledge](http://commonknowledge.coop), a workers cooperative that designs digital tools for and with grassroots activists.
+I am currently working on [Common Knowledge](http://commonknowledge.coop), a worker cooperative that designs digital tools for and with grassroots activists.

 I am part of [Evening Class](https://evening-class.org/), a design collective and self-organised learning group.
 Together we develop research around our common interests, write texts, host events, run workshops, work on design projects and support one another.